edubart/nelua-lang/docs/pages/overview.md

 ### Record functions

-A record type can have functions defined for it, this makes useful to organize functions that are to be used just within the record:
+A record type can have functions defined for it.
+This makes it possible to create functions that are to be used only within the record:

 ```nelua
 local Vec2 = @record{x: number, y: number}